-1. Receipt of Protest, Complaint or Appeal
+21. Receipt of Protest, Complaint or Appeal

-- 1.1 On receipt of a Complaint, Protest or Appeal, the Judicial Committee or Jury of Appeal shall notify the complainant and the Participant against whom the Complaint, Protest or Appeal is made, and any other relevant parties of: - a. the details of the Complaint or Protest (as set out in paragraph 2.1 of this Schedule) or Appeal (as set out in paragraph 2.2); - b. the time and place of the hearing; - c. where relevant, the names of the people who will be serving on the Judicial Committee or Jury of Appeal for the proceedings; - d. the right of all parties to be represented (this includes the Participant(s) against whom the Complaint or Protest is made having one representative). - 1.2 The Judicial Committee or Jury of Appeal shall hear and determine the Complaint, Protest or Appeal in whatever manner it considers appropriate in the circumstances (including by way of teleconference, videoconference, in person or otherwise).
+- 21.1.
+On receipt of a Complaint, Protest or Appeal, the Judicial Committee or Jury of Appeal shall notify the complainant and the Participant against whom the Complaint, Protest or Appeal is made, and any other relevant parties of: - a) the details of the Complaint or Protest (as set out in paragraph 2.1 of this Schedule) or Appeal (as set out in paragraph 2.2); - b) the time and place of the hearing; - c) where relevant, the names of the people who will be serving on the Judicial Committee or Jury of Appeal for the proceedings; - d) the right of all parties to be represented (this includes the Participant(s) against whom the Complaint or Protest is made having one representative). - 21.2.
+The Judicial Committee or Jury of Appeal shall hear and determine the Complaint, Protest or Appeal in whatever manner it considers appropriate in the circumstances (including by way of teleconference, videoconference, in person or otherwise).

-2. Details of the Complaint, Protest or Appeal
+22. Details of the Complaint, Protest, Red Card, Accumulation of points or Appeal

-- 2.1 The details of the Complaint or Protest will be in writing and include: - a. the fact of the report of the Complaint or Protest; - b. the identity of the Participant when Misconduct is alleged: - c. the Misconduct alleged or the decision that the Participant or team is protesting; - d. any evidence provided with the Complaint or Protest. - 2.2 The details of any Appeal will be in writing and include: - a. the fact of the report of the Appeal; - b. the grounds on which the Appeal has been made.
+- 22.1.
+The details of the Complaint or Protest will be in writing and include: - a) the fact of the report of the Complaint or Protest; - b) the identity of the Participant when Misconduct is alleged; - c) the Misconduct alleged or the decision that the Participant or team is protesting; - d) any evidence provided with the Complaint or Protest. - 22.2.
+The details of any Appeal will be in writing and include: - a) the fact of the report of the Appeal; - b) the grounds on which the Appeal has been made.

-3. The Hearing
+23. The Hearing

-- 3.1 The Participant(s) who is the subject of the Complaint or Protest is entitled to be present at the hearing.
-Should the Participant fail to attend the hearing, the hearing shall take place in the absence of the Participant and the facts around the failure to attend shall be taken into account in the determination of the appropriate penalty in the event that Misconduct is found to have been committed. - 3.2 At the hearing, the Judicial Committee shall: - a. provide the Participant with an opportunity to make a statement or provide evidence in relation to the Complaint, Protest or investigation;
+- 23.1.
+The Participant(s) who is the subject of the Complaint, Protest, Red card or Accumulation of points is entitled to be present at the hearing.
+Should the Participant fail to attend the hearing, the hearing shall take place in the absence of the Participant and the facts around the failure to attend shall be taken into account in the determination of the appropriate penalty in the event that Misconduct is found to have been committed. - 23.2.
+At the hearing, the Judicial Committee shall: - a) provide the Participant with an opportunity to make a statement or provide evidence in relation to the Complaint, Protest or investigation - b) consider other evidence e.g. umpire reports, technical official reports, witness statements, video evidence etc;

-- b. consider other evidence e.g. umpire reports, technical official reports, witness statements, video evidence etc; - c. provide the Participant with an opportunity to make further submissions or provide additional evidence; and - d. give due consideration to the allegations and the evidence. - 3.3 At the hearing, the Jury of Appeal shall: - a. provide the Participant with an opportunity to make a statement or representation at the hearing; - b. if the Appeal has been raised under clause 13.1 (d) of the Code, consider any other evidence which has come to light after the original decision; and - c. give due consideration to the Appeal.
+- c) provide the Participant with an opportunity to make further submissions or provide additional evidence; and - d) give due consideration to the allegations and the evidence. - 23.3.
+At the hearing, the Jury of Appeal shall: - a) provide the Participant with an opportunity to make a statement or representation at the hearing; - b) if the Appeal has been raised under clause 13.1 (d) of the Code, consider any other evidence which has come to light after the original decision; and - c) give due consideration to the Appeal.

-4. Proof
+24. Proof